martimy/flow_analyzer/README.md

     $ streamlit run app.py
     ```

 2. Upload the network topology in DOT format by clicking on the "Upload Network" button.
-If you don't have a network topology, you can use the demo network by clicking on the "Use demo network" checkbox.
+If you don't have a network topology, you can use the example network included in the repository.

 3. Upload the traffic flow information in CSV format by clicking on the "Upload Flow Information" button or edit the traffic flows using the editable dataframe.